cossacklabs/product-docs/acra/acra-in-depth/data-structures/acrablock.md

 ### Container structure

 To generate AcraBlocks, AcraServer/AcraTranslator uses symmetric keys generated for every ClientID/ZoneID.

+First, AcraServer/AcraTranslator generates a random symmetric data encryption key (DEK) and encrypts the data with it.
+Then it uses one more symmetric layer to encrypt the DEK, the same key will be used for both encryption and decryption.

 `AcraBlock = Begin_Tag + Rest_AcraBlock_Length + Key_Encryption_Backend_Identifier + Key_Encryption_Key_ID + Data_Encryption_Backend_Identifier + Data_Encryption_Key_Length + Encrypted_Data_Encryption_Key + Encrypted_Data`